Duwaysan/SDA-Software-Development-Bootcamp/work/week-01/day-01/03. Intro-to-CLI/fundamentals/README.md

 1. The arrow `➜` indicates that the computer is ready to receive input.
 We can type commands on this line, and they can be executed.
 2. The tilde `~` indicates our current location in the file system.
 We'll cover this more soon.
 3. The cursor `█`.
 When you start typing, this is where the text will appear and is how we write commands to be executed.
+4. The **command line** is the space where the cursor is / where the commands are typed in.

 > 📚 The *prompt* is a sequence of characters used in a command-line interface to indicate readiness to accept commands.

+## The Shell

+So far we've learned about the:
+- **The Terminal:** A program that provides a graphical interface to type commands and output the results of running those commands and...
+- **Command line:** The space where we input text commands

+The third component in this is the **shell**.
+The **shell** is the program that runs in the terminal and takes your executed commands and decides what to do with them.
+When there are results to show the user, the shell sends that information to be displayed to the user inside the terminal.
+The shell acts as an intermediary between the user and the system.

+Here's a step-by-step walkthrough of a potential interaction loop:

+1. You open a terminal application on your computer.
+A graphical interface is displayed for you to type and view text.
+2. Inside the terminal is a shell.
+It waits to receive executed commands.
+3. You type a command on the command line and then execute the command by pressing `Enter`.
+4. The shell processes the command.
+Depending on the command, it might handle it directly or call on the OS or another external program to execute it.
+5. The results are displayed back in the terminal for the user to see.

+There are a variety of shells available, in this course we will use Zsh.

+## Commands

+This question is harder to answer than you might initially hope, but in short, a command is anything you can execute directly from the command line.

+What makes this difficult to define is that there are four main types of commands you might use:

+- **Built-in Commands:** These are commands directly integrated into the shell.
+For example, when you run `cd`, the shell handles these commands internally without invoking external programs.
+- **Executable Programs:** These commands correspond to external apps or scripts on the system.
+The `ls` command is an example of this, along with any other application run from the terminal.
+When these apps are run, the shell spawns a new process to execute this external program.
+- **Functions:** These are user-defined, callable mini-scripts, typically set in shell configuration files.
+Once a function is defined, it can be executed directly like any other command.
+- **Aliases:** These are user-defined shortcuts for other commands.
+They're a way to reduce typing, standardize complex commands, or even correct common typos.
+When an alias is defined, it acts as a substitute for another command.

+The varying types of commands add some complexity to working with them.
+For example, the `man` command won't be able to tell you anything about functions or aliases.
+This can make the behaviors of some commands feel inconsistent.

+Another thing that may make commands feel inconsistent is also one of the things that makes the command line feel powerful - anyone can write a command.
+But, because anyone can write commands, they may not consistently follow the best possible practices, such as writing help documentation for that command.

 ## Your first command